Elmelin’s Prototyping Capabilities

 It may also be that you want to patent your product, if it meets the criteria of being new or unique enough.
 A working prototype can make the patenting process more straightforward, highlighting the key aspects of your design, and giving a patent expert a clear idea of what might, or might not, be applicable.

-With prototyping, we can swiftly put together a model of your product using state-of-the-art modelling technology and techniques.
+With our prototyping capabilities, we can swiftly put together a model of your product using state-of-the-art modelling technology and techniques.

 In the automotive sector, prototyping supports an industry where the development cycle for a new car has shortened significantly, from five years to three.
 Prototyping has helped accelerate this process, used in the product development cycle of key vehicle components and insulation products.